iustin/prefix-units/README.md

 composable.
 I'm still looking for a nicer way to expose the parsing functionality.

-Currently, the binary and SI units are mixed in the same data-type.
+Currently, the IEC (binary) and SI units are mixed in the same data-type.
 This works, but at some level I think two separate types would be more "correct", at the expense of a more complex API.